juliohm1978/kubernetes-nfs-volume-provisioner/README.md

 These annotations allow PVs to be fully provisioned, making sure its volume directories exist on the remote NFS server with the correct owner and permissions.

-**IMPORTANT**: In order for this feature to work, the controller Pod needs to run with `privileged: true`.
-If privileged Pods are not allowed in your cluster, you can safely disable the privilege escalation and run the controller with this feature disabled.
-For that, take a look at the [helm chart values.yaml](https://github.com/juliohm1978/charts/blob/master/charts/k8s-nfs-provisioner/values.yaml) and change the values of `privileged` and `args.disablePvInit` for your deployment.
+**IMPORTANT**: In order for this feature to work, the controller Pod needs to have access to the same NFS share declared in your StorageClass.
+In practice, that means the NFS share root must be mounted on the controller at `/nfs/<storage-class-name>`.
+This should be farily easy to declare in your helm deployment.
+If you are not using helm, you will need to declare all necessary volume mounts in the controller Pod manually.

 ## Controller command line options